Christoph16478/iq/iq_java.md

 ----

 **What do you understand by Connector?
-Explain Connector Architecture.**
+Explain Connector Architecture?**

 A connector is a standard extension mechanism for containers, which provides connectivity to enterprise information systems.
 It is specific to an enterprise information system and contains a resource adapter and application development tools for enterprise information system connectivity.
 The resource adapter is plugged into a container through its support for system-level contracts, defined in the Connector architecture.